yuanqing/sketch-select-layers/README.md

 # sketch-selector

-> A Sketch plugin for manipulating the selection based on name, type, and similarity
+> A Sketch plugin for changing or creating a selection of layers based on name, type and sameness

 ## Usage

 ### Select By Name

-- Selects layers that match a given layer name or regular expression
+- Selects layers that match a given name or regular expression
-- Filters the selected layers, or makes a selection from layers on the current page if the selection is empty
+- Filters the selected layers, or makes a new selection of layers on the current page if the selection is empty
-- Can be configured to perform an exact match, or match a specific layer type
+- Can be additionally configured to match one particular layer type

 ### Select By Type

-- Selects layers of a given type
+- Selects layers of one particular type:
-- Type can be one of:
   - Artboard
   - Group
   - Text Layer